 We have pulled together a selection of our most family-friendly cottages for family holidays in Wales, whether you are organising a break in half term, Easter, the summer holidays or planning a big family celebration at Christmas.

-Against the backdrop of the beautiful Black Mountains, this delightful farmhouse in the Welsh Borders is in a prime location for plenty of outdoor escapades in the Brecon Beacons and on the River Wye.
+Against the backdrop of the beautiful Black Mountains, this delightful farmhouse in the Welsh Borders is perfect for family holiday in Wales.
+It is in a prime location for plenty of outdoor escapades in the Brecon Beacons and on the River Wye.
 With beautiful, spacious grounds, families will find themselves spending plenty of time outdoors, admiring the bluebells in spring, igniting some friendly competition on the tennis court and ending the day with dinner in the garden.
 During the cooler months, the games room will be a popular space to socialise.

 Experience: Hire kayaks or canoes from Black Mountain Adventure and explore the River Wye.

 Visit: The bookish town of Hay-on-Wye and here’s why!

 Just over a mile from the popular seaside resort of Saundersfoot and 3 miles from Tenby, this delightful cottage is a fantastic option for a traditional summer family holiday by the Welsh coast .
 After long sunny days on the beach, or further afield adventures, retire to Stoneleigh for a well-earned rest.
 Children will love having their own dedicated lounge, and while you fire up the BBQ or hop in the hot tub, they can play outdoors on the see-saw, swing and trampoline.

 Experience: Go crabbing off the harbour wall in Saundersfoot.

 Visit: Folly Farm Adventure Park – an all-round family day out with farm and zoo animals, multiple play areas, unique experiences and special events.